 Internal factors are what is already happening inside your business and controlled by you.
 For example, your strengths can be a large assortment or excellent logistics.
 And the weak points are unscrupulous employers or tricky partners.

-Conducting SWOT analysis has many perks for your business.
+Conducting SWOT analysis has many perks for your online business.
 Here are just some to mention:

 - Objectiveness.You look at things objectively.
 The main principle of the SWOT analysis is honesty with yourself;